-- Implement social media campaigns targeting outdoor workers to improve sun-protection behaviours in the workplace, with campaigns being co-designed with representatives from relevant industries. - Improve monitoring of compliance with sun-safety policies in workplaces. - Conduct an audit of sun-safety courses relevant to outdoor workers to determine: the number of active courses; which companies and/or entities are responsible for designing and running the courses; and the quality of information, completion time, and impact on attitudes and behaviours.
+- Implement social media campaigns targeting outdoor workers to improve sun-protection behaviours in the workplace, with campaigns being co-designed with representatives from relevant industries. - Encourage workers and management to work together to be sun safe and reduce the risks of skin cancer by creating safe work. - For employers or persons conducting a business or undertaking (PCBU), it is your duty to use a risk management approach to protect your workers as outlined in the Work Health and Safety Act 2011.
+Follow a four-step risk management process to assist your business to meet its responsibilities under the work health and safety (WHS) laws. - Conduct an audit of sun-safety courses relevant to outdoor workers to determine: the number of active courses; which companies and/or entities are responsible for designing and running the courses; and the quality of information, completion time, and impact on attitudes and behaviours.

-Sports & Recreation (Outdoor Sports)
+Outdoor Sports & Recreation

-Implement social media campaigns targeted at athletes and sports organisations to improve sun-protection behaviours in sports, with campaigns being co-designed with sporting organisation representatives and relevant to athletes (e.g., potential to focus on the positive impacts of sun protection and negative impacts of sunburn on athletic performance).

-- Currently, there is a lack of sun-safe policies that are adequately incorporated into sporting organisations' development and daily operations.
+- Implement social media campaigns targeted at athletes and sports organisations to improve sun-protection behaviours in sports, with campaigns being co-designed with sporting organisation representatives and relevant to athletes (e.g., potential to focus on the positive impacts of sun protection and negative impacts of sunburn on athletic performance). - Currently, there is a lack of sun-safe policies that are adequately incorporated into sporting organisations' development and daily operations.
 In collaboration with major sporting bodies (e.g., Australian institute of Sports), the implementation of standardised sun-safe policies should be investigated. - Provide support to amateur sports clubs, most of which are run by volunteers, to facilitate implementation of sun-protection initiatives. - Conduct an audit of pre-existing shade within sporting establishments to assess shade availability and utilisation, and to identify areas that require additional shade installation. - Investigate creating an awards system that recognises and awards sporting organisations for developing and implementing sun-safe policies.
 Further investigate the feasibility of a tiered program with incentives for uptake (e.g., highest tier qualifies the organisation for government funding). - Investigate improvements to sun-safe uniforms for athletes and determine the need to impose sun-safe clothing regulations.